mcandre/buttery/README.md

-# buttery: a video editor for smoother GIF loops
+# buttery: a video editor for smoother animations

 ![examples/homer.buttery.gif](examples/homer.buttery.gif)

 # ABOUT

-Animators have enjoyed creating digital animations for many years, thanks to the popular [GIF](https://en.wikipedia.org/wiki/GIF) format.
-In fact, GIF as a *technical* subject has not been the easiest for artists to consume.
+Artists have enjoyed creating digital animations for many years, thanks to popular file formats like the legendary [GIF](https://en.wikipedia.org/wiki/GIF).
+Woohoo!

-Take a tour of available GIF's online, and you may find:
+File formats as a *technical subject* turn out to offer interesting tradeoffs, including errors as well as amazing features. `buttery` is here to help artists navigate these tradeoffs.
+We want you to enjoy the full power of modern, programmable editing technology.

+For example, browsing assorted GIF's online reveals:

+* Jerky motion
 * File corruption
-* Very long animations
 * Animations too long or too short
+* GIF's consisting of a single frame
 * Animations that halt after a few seconds
-* GIF's consisting of a single frame
-* Jerky motion

-`buttery` treat many of these issues with simple, programmable edits.
-Our goal is to make the GIF format manipulation process easier, and to generate more pleasing images.
-Showcase your craft!
+`buttery` treat many of these issues with simple, programmable commands.
+Our goals include making animation easier and more *expressive*, so that you can focus less on technicals and more on showcasing your work.

 # EXAMPLE